Brain tumors: an introduction

 Surgery is the treatment of choice for brain tumors that can be reached without causing major injury to vital parts of the brain.
 Surgery can help to refine the diagnosis, remove as much of the tumor as possible, and release pressure within the skull.
 A neurosurgeon performs a craniotomy to open the skull and remove the tumor (Fig 5).
 Sometimes

-only part of the tumor is removed if it is near critical areas of the brain.
+only part of the tumor is removed (debulking) if it is near critical areas of the brain.
 A partial removal can still relieve symptoms.
 Radiation or chemotherapy may be used on the remaining tumor cells.

-Improvements in techniques, particularly image-guided surgery, intraoperative MRI/CT, and functional brain mapping have improved the surgeon’s ability to precisely locate the tumor, define the tumor’s borders, avoid injury to vital brain areas, and confirm the amount of tumor removal while in the operating room.
+Image-guided surgery technologies, tumor fluorescence, intraoperative MRI/CT, and functional brain mapping have improved the surgeon’s ability to precisely locate the tumor, define the tumor’s borders, avoid injury to vital brain areas, and confirm the amount of tumor removal while in the operating room.

 Figure 5.
 Surgery involves cutting a window in the skull (craniotomy) to remove the tumor.